 Reasons to Love This Recipe

-- It features basic ingredients and steps to produce a dough that's reliably easy to work with.
+- It's straightforward.
+Basic ingredients and steps combine to produce a dough that's reliably easy to work with.

-- Pre-toasting the sesame seeds accentuates their flavor for a nice sweet and savory balance.
+- Amplified flavor.
+Pre-toasting the sesame seeds accentuates their flavor for a nice sweet and savory balance.

-- There's no need to dip each cookie in egg or milk for the sesame seeds to stick.
+- No fussy dipping.
+There's no need to dip each cookie in egg or milk for the sesame seeds to stick.
 The dough is just the right texture and is all you need.

 Recipe Ingredients